ralna/RALFit/libRALFit/doc/C/howtouse.rst

 ------------------------------------------

-In order to evaluate the function, Jacobian and Hessian at a point, the user must supply callback functions that perform this operation that the code **RALFit** will call internally.
+In order to evaluate the function, Jacobian and Hessian at a point, the user may supply callback functions that perform this operation that the code **RALFit** will call internally.

 In order to pass user-defined data into the evaluation calls, the parameter